chrisociepa/allamo/README.md

     --wandb_log=True
 ```

-To run on a single node with 8 GPU with DDP, example:
+To run on a single node with 8 GPUs with DDP, example:

 ```
 $ torchrun --standalone --nnodes=1 --nproc-per-node=8 train.py \